jhogan/core/STYLE.md

     class carrots:

         # The event proprety returns a lazy-loaded, memoized event.
-        # Lazy-loading events can be a real performance boast so is
+        # Lazy-loading events can sometimes be a real performance boast
-        # considered the better choice.
+        # so is considered the better choice.
         @property
         def onbeforepick(self):
             if not hasattr(self, '_onbeforepick'):